fastify/fastify-reply-from/README.md

 Replaces the original request body with what is specified.
 Unless [`contentType`][contentType] is specified, the content will be passed through `JSON.stringify()`.
-Setting this option will not verify if the http method allows for a body.
+Setting this option for GET, HEAD requests will throw an error "Rewriting the body when doing a {GET|HEAD} is not allowed".

 #### `contentType`